Representation of the Luttinger Liquid with Single Point-like Impurity as a Field Theory for the Phase of Scattering: Conclusion

-I express my gratitude to Natalia Belyaninova-Petrova for assistance in preparing the manuscript, provided to me after Victor Petrov, my friend and co-author, passed away, and to Ya.M.
-Beltyukov for discussing of the problem.
+{\bf Acknowledgments.} I am grateful to Natalia Belyaninova-Petrova for her assistance in preparing the manuscript, which was provided to me after Victor Petrov, my friend and co-author, passed away in 2021, and to Ya.M.Beltyukov for discussion of the problem.